DaspawnW/vault-crd-helm/README.md

 `vaultCRD.rbac` | Should it generate rbac resources | `true`
 `vaultCRD.memory` | JVM Max memory in mb | `256`
-`vaultCRD.memoryLimit` | Container max memory in mb should be 20% higher then jvm memory value | `307`
+`vaultCRD.memoryLimit` | Container max memory in mb should be 20% higher then jvm memory value | `307` `vaultCRD.admissionWebhook.enabled` | Enable or disable admission webhook to verify if secrets are accessible before apply | `false`
+`vaultCRD.admissionWebhook.certBase64` | Certificate used for serving admission webhook request in Vault-CRD, can be self signed | ""
+`vaultCRD.admissionWebhook.keyBase64` | Key used for serving admission webhoook request in Vault-CRD, can be self signed | "" `vaultCRD.admissionWebhook.caBase64` | Root certificate used to allow apiserver to validate Server tls, can be certBase64 | ""

 ## How to